Figures are non-text items (chart, graph, map/drawing/photograph)

 Tables are text/numerical data within a table

-If the figure or table is from a resource, it needs to be cited in 3 ways:
+If the figure or table is from a resource, it needs to be cited in 3 ways (each way is described in further detail below):

-Biblography - Each figure/table should contain its own citation in the bibliography.
+Biblography: Each figure/table should contain its own citation in the bibliography.
+Here is a sample citation for a figure:

 Author.
 (Date).
 Title of figure-table.
 [Figure/Table].
 In A. Author & B. Author, Title of work.
-Retrieved from Resource_Name/URL.
+Database Name.
+URL.

 Survey results indicate rising tuition rates would impede students’ ability to learn, as students would spend less time on educational tasks and more time working to cover tuition costs (Doe, 2011).

 Figure 1.
 Students currently spend approximately three times more time working than on education.
-Taken from Students’ Lives by John Doe, p.
+Taken from The Breakdown of Student Life by John Doe, p.
 25.

 Figures & tables should: